Note: this post was updated in March of 2017.

-However, having worked with Medicare products for 12 years now, I can tell you it’s FAR better than what we had before 2006 – which was nothing!
+However, having worked with Medicare products for over 12 years now, I can tell you it’s FAR better than what we had before 2006 – which was nothing!

 That’s right, before 2006, people on Medicare – including my clients – had nearly no assistance with prescription drug coverage for over 50 years.
 When the Medicare Modernization Act was passed and Part D rolled out, tens of millions of beneficiaries enrolled in the program.
 They found substantial savings for their prescription drug needs.
 This was especially important for people who took expensive medications for chronic health conditions, which is why you need Part D.

 Imagine if you had to pay out of pocket for medications like these:

 Medicare Part D, however, is a voluntary program.
 So even though we’ll explain why you need Part D, some people will choose to believe that “it wont’ happen to me.”
 Every year, we meet dozens of Medicare beneficiaries who choose not to enroll despite the risks.

 But you see, since our agency helps thousands of clients with their Medicare-related insurance decisions, we see what happens on the back end.
 That means we end up seeing a few people ever year who experience a staggering financial loss due to no Part D.